15 Ways to Make Friends as an Adult

 9. Take the Initiative

-Overcoming shyness or fear of rejection can be challenging, but remember that many people appreciate someone who reaches out.
+Overcoming shyness or fear of rejection can be challenging.
+But remember that many people appreciate someone who reaches out.

 • Start small by asking open-ended questions to get to know someone better.